• Skip to main content

 Book Recommendations|Reading Time: 2 minutes

 Little differences over a long lifetime create big disparities.
+Making decisions slightly better than your cohort translates into a big difference over a long life.
 This is the nature of compounding.
-If you make decisions only a little better than your cohort that should translate into a big difference over a lifetime.

 1. Influence: The Psychology of Persuasion

 Psychologist Robert Cialdini introduces the universal principles of influence: reciprocation, scarcity, authority, commitment, liking, and consensus.
-Sure you can watch the short video but its not the same.
-Buy the book.
+If you want the gist, spend an hour listening to this podcast.
+But if you want more details, buy the book.
 Why do you need to learn these?
 To paraphrase Publius Syrus, ‘He can best avoid a snare who knows how to set one.’
-After you read this book move on to Poor Charlie’s Almanack.

 2. Seeking Wisdom: From Darwin To Munger